afthabsadique602-spec/ai-chatbot-project/README.md

 Chatbot UI with real-time responses and recommendations.

 ---
+📱 Progressive Web App (PWA)

+- Installable on mobile and desktop
+- Works like a native app
+- Fast loading and responsive design

 ✨ This project demonstrates building interactive AI-style applications using Python and Flask.